 Yet, while such a high prevalence is conducive to alarm, and noted barriers leave seemingly little hope for providers, there is evidence to suggest that sexual violence is entirely preventable.11In response to wider recognition of sexual violence as a development, health, and human rights issue, community responses are emerging globally as a potential way to address and mitigate this cycle of violence.12-14Likewise, communities across Canada, as well as internationally, have increasingly begun to implement sexual assault response and prevention strategies in the wake of global movements such as the 2017 #Me Too and Time’s Up.15Together, this information highlights the important role that Strait Area communities may play in sexual assault response and prevention.
 Therefore using successful response and prevention models from global communities, and guided by evidence-based research and theory, it is our goal to continue this momentum by contributing to local initiatives through advocacy, collaboration, coordination, and supportership.

 Who is our target?

-Our current project is set in eastern Nova Scotia in communities across the Strait Area.
+Our current project is set in eastern Nova Scotia, but predominantly in communities across the Strait Area.
 This region was identified by the Government of Nova Scotia as a priority area, and is of interest given sexual violence resources and services are often limited or found at a distance.

 Mission and Guiding Principles